msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Bumped `WC tested up to` tag

 = 3.0.6 =
-* Fixed a fatal error bug if the order is not found when the MB WAY callback is invoked by IfthenPay
+* Fixed a fatal error bug if the order is not found when the MB WAY callback is invoked by ifthenpay
 * Better feedback to the customer, informing that there are only 5 minutes to complete the payment – because it seems SIBS has changed the timeout and told no one about it  ¯\_(ツ)_/¯

 = 3.0.5 =